kaifshaheemj/kaifshaheemj/README.md

 Also intersted in Making connection with new People.

-Currently **International Service Director** for the **Rotaract Club Coimbator Royals R.I.District 3201** Chairperson and Event Organizer for **Elevate Your Career** - Mastering the art of Securing Dream job
+Currently **International Service Director** for the **Rotaract Club Coimbatore Royals R.I.District 3201**.

+Chairperson and Event Organizer for **Elevate Your Career** - Mastering the art of Securing Dream job.

 * 🌍  I'm based in Coimbatore
 * 🖥️  See my portfolio at [Notion](http://www.notion.so/Data-Science-Portfolio-6115cba901d54420b09f283a293afbfe)